Oleh Liashko: Political career

-Cooperation with Rinat Akhmetov
+Relationship with Rinat Akhmetov

 In 2013, Oleh Liashko described Rinat Akhmetov as the guarantor of Ukraine's independence.
 In 2016, a special investigation conducted by Radio Liberty recorded the facts of secret meetings between Oleh Liashko and Rinat Akhmetov.
 In February 2018, the former director of a Mariupol factory belonging to the Metinvest group, Yurii Zinchenko headed the executive committee of the Radical Party of Oleh Liashko.
-On May 9, 2018, the journalist of Ukrayinska Pravda Oleksii Bratushchak published the blog "Liashko becomes Akhmetov's talisman", in which Liashko was directly accused of cooperating with Akhmetov.
+On 9 May 2018, the journalist of Ukrayinska Pravda Oleksii Bratushchak published the blog "Liashko becomes Akhmetov's talisman", in which Liashko was directly accused of cooperating with Akhmetov.
 Liashko makes frequent appearances during broadcasts of the TV channel Ukraine, which belongs to Akhmetov.
 As media expert Nataliia Lyhachova, Chairman of "Detector Media" NGO stated: "According to our monitoring, there is almost no day when Liashko does not appear there for any reason".

-Family and personal life

-On 2 June 2018, Liashko married Rosita Sayaranen, formalizing a 20-year partnership.
-The couple have one daughter, Vladyslava.
+Since the outbreak of the Russian invasion of Ukraine, Liashko has been more critical about Akhmetov in his public statements.